On first order amenability: Amenable theories: definitions and basic results

-Let $T$ be the theory in a relational language $\{R,E_n,\leq\}_{n<\omega}$ (where all symbols are binary) saying that $R$ is irreflexive and symmetric, each $E_n$ is an equivalence relation with a given finite (greater than $1$) number of classes depending on $n$, $\leq$ is a dense linear order, and the relations $R$, $\{E_n\}_{n<\omega}$, $\leq$ are ``independent'' in the sense that the intersection of \begin{enumerate} \item any finite collection of formulas of the form $\pm R(x,a)$ (with pairwise distinct $a$'s) with \item any finite collection $C_0,\dots,C_{n-1}$ of classes of the relations $E_0,\dots,E_{n-1}$, respectively, with \item any open $\leq$-interval \end{enumerate} is non-empty.
-Then $T$ is complete with quantifier elimination, amenable (as in the proof of amenability in \cite[Example 6.11]{KLM}, and see also the next bullet), but not extremely amenable (because each global 1-type determines an $E_0$-class which can be moved to another $E_0$-class by some automorphism), not NIP (because the reduct to $R$ is the random graph), and not simple (because of the dense linear order $\leq$). \item One can extend the last example as follows.
-Let us start from any amenable theory $T_0$ for which $\acl(A)=A$ for every $A$ (in place of the theory of independent equivalence relations $\{E_n\}_n$ with given finite numbers of classes).
+Let $T$ be the theory in a relational language $\{R,E_n,\leq\}_{n<\omega}$ (where all symbols are binary) saying that $R$ is irreflexive and symmetric, each $E_n$ is an equivalence relation with at least two classes and $E_0$ has finitely many classes, $\leq$ is a dense linear order, and the relations $R$, $\{E_n\}_{n<\omega}$, $\leq$ are ``independent'' in the sense that the intersection of \begin{enumerate} \item any finite collection of formulas of the form $\pm R(x,a)$ (with pairwise distinct $a$'s) with \item any finite collection $C_0,\dots,C_{n-1}$ of classes of the relations $E_0,\dots,E_{n-1}$, respectively, with \item any open $\leq$-interval \end{enumerate} is non-empty.
+Then $T$ is complete with quantifier elimination, amenable (as in the proof of amenability in \cite[Example 5.10]{KLM}, and see also the next bullet), but not extremely amenable (because each global 1-type determines an $E_0$-class which can be moved to another $E_0$-class by some automorphism), not NIP (because the reduct to $R$ is the random graph), and not simple (because of the dense linear order $\leq$). \item One can extend the last example as follows.
+Let us start from any amenable theory $T_0$ for which $\acl(A)=A$ for every $A$ (in place of the theory of independent equivalence relations $\{E_n\}_n$).
 Then add independently a random graph and a dense linear order to obtain a new theory $T$ (by ``independently'' we mean that the intersection of any infinite definable set with any collection of finitely many formulas of the form $\pm R(x,a)$ (with pairwise distinct $a$'s) and with any open interval is non-empty).
 Then $T$ is amenable, non-NIP, and non-simple.

 The idea of the proof is as follows.
 We may assume that $T_0$ has q.e (by taking Morleyzation), and then so does $T$ (by a back-and-forth argument, using randomness and the assumption that $\acl(A)=A$).
 Take any finitary type $p(\bar x) \in S_{\bar x}^{T}(\emptyset)$ (in the theory $T$), where $\bar x= (x_i)_{i<m}$; let $p_0 \in S_{\bar x}^{T_0}(\emptyset)$ be its restriction in the theory $T_0$.
 Let $\C$ be a monster model of both $T$ and $T_0$.
 Consider the partial type $\pi (\bar x) := \{ x_i \geq c: i<m, c\in \C\} \cup \{R(x_i,a): i<m, a\in \C\}$ in $T$, and let $X:=[\pi(\bar x)]$ be the induced closed subset of $S^T_p(\C)$.
 By randomness and the extra assumption on $\acl$, $X$ is non-empty, so it is an $\aut^{T}(\C)$-flow.
 Let $\Phi \colon S_p^T(\C) \to S_{p_0}^{T_0}(\C)$ be the restriction map.
 By q.e., randomness, and the assumption on $\acl$, one easily checks that $\Phi |_{X} \colon X \to S_{p_0}^{T_0}(\C)$ is a monomorphism of $\aut^T(\C)$-flows whose image is the $\aut^{T_0}(\C)$-subflow $Y$ of $S_{p_0}^{T_0}(\C)$ given by $\{ x_i \ne c: i<m, c\in \C\}$.
 Since $T_0$ is amenable, $Y$ carries an $\aut^{T_0}(\C)$-invariant, Borel probability measure.
 The pullback of this measure under $\Phi |_{X}$ is an $\aut^T(\C)$-invariant, Borel probability measure on $X$, which witnesses that $p(\bar x)$ is amenable.
 Thus, $T$ is amenable. \end{itemize}